axeluhl/sailing-analytics/wiki/howto/eventmanagers/Manage-media-content.md

-This page descrips how to manage the media content like images for the events at www.sapsailing.com, providing a guidance based on user's best experience.
+This page descrips how to manage the media content like images for the events at www.sapsailing.com, providing a guidance based on user's best experiences.
 For information about where to get media content itself, please refer to the [[media|wiki/events/Sailing-events-media-content]] page.

 [[_TOC_]]